Want to get a treadmill at home but aren’t sure what the best places to put one are? Here’s what you want to know.

 A corner or spot where people aren’t walking past several times a day is the best.
 An unused room is of course optimal since it’s possible to add some other gym equipment and create a cool home gym.

 Many domestic treadmills have a foldable deck.
 This means they take up a lot less space when not in use.
-This could allow you to put the treadmill in a spot where you can workout during quite times and fold it up so it’s not in the way for busier times.
+This could allow you to put the treadmill in a spot where you can work out during quiet times and fold it up so it’s not in the way for busier times.

 Treadmills are full of electronics which don’t like water very much.
 Anywhere where there is a risk of water getting on the treadmill is not really a good place to put it.
-Of course no-one considers putting a treadmill in the bathroom (right?) but think about next to a faucet where you fill buckets or next to a big plant that you water every day.
+Of course,e no one considers putting a treadmill in the bathroom (right?) but think about next to a faucet where you fill buckets or next to a big plant that you water every day.

 Suggested: Can treadmills get wet?